EricMorse/ECE434/hw05/ReadMe.md

 LED must be connected to P9_16.
 ###### Code execution instructions
-to run the code, type the following commands: make sudo insmod gpio_test.ko
+to run the code, type the following commands: make. sudo insmod gpio_test.ko.
 ###### Code halting instructions
-to stop the code, run sudo rmmod gpio_test
+to stop the code, run sudo rmmod gpio_test.
 ### gpio_test example
-This program is located in folder gpio_test2 gpio_test is a kernel program that changes the state of an LED when the corresping button is pushed.
+This program is located in folder gpio_test2. gpio_test is a kernel program that changes the state of an LED when the corresponding button is pushed.
-Two buttons toggle the two LEDs
+Two buttons toggle the two LEDs.
 ###### Setup instructions
-button must be connected to P8_15 and P8_18
+button must be connected to P8_15 and P8_18.
-LEDs must be connected to P9_12 and P9_14
+LEDs must be connected to P9_12 and P9_14.
 ###### Code execution instructions
-to run the code, type the following commands: make sudo insmod gpio_test.ko
+to run the code, type the following commands: make. sudo insmod gpio_test.ko.
 ###### Code halting instructions
-to stop the code, run sudo rmmod gpio_test
+to stop the code, run sudo rmmod gpio_test.
 ### LED example
 This program is located in folder led. led program blinks two LEDs at different periods.